ccdc-opensource/conan-ccdc-index-tools/README.md

 ### Build all versions of foo in a single platform configuration in all specified types (Release, Debug etc)

-`cit build --build-type Release --platform-configuration native-centos7-gcc10-x86_64 foo`
+`cit build --platform-configuration native-centos7-gcc10-x86_64 foo`

 ### Increase logging level